 Remember, we’re in Indonesia and flight delays or cancellations can happen anytime with any airline.

 I’ve had smooth flights with Lion Air without any delays.
-I’ve experienced Garuda Indonesia canceling a flight after spending the whole day at the airport.
+I’ve experienced Garuda Indonesia cancelling a flight after spending the whole day at the airport.
 I’ve had a delay and missed my international flight while flying with Sriwijaya Air.

-Fact is: you never know!
+The fact is: you never know!
 Better be safe than sorry and always plan so you have enough time between flights – especially when you have to catch an international flight!

 6. Safety Records

 Some Indonesian airlines are not well known for their safety records – but there is good news!